RetroN: RetroN 5 (2014)

 Originally planned as the RetroN 4, with four cartridge slots supporting NES, SNES, Genesis, and Game Boy/Game Boy Color/Game Boy Advance games.
 It was officially unveiled in March 2013 as the RetroN 5, with a fifth slot added for Famicom cartridges.
 The RetroN 5 was released in 2014.

 The RetroN 5 received a mixed reception from critics.
 Huffington Post writer Michael Rundle gave the console a 4.5 out of 5 but wished it looked better and had the ability to play more consoles, such as the BBC Micro, Amiga, and Atari platforms.
 Brian Easton of BoingBoing said the quality is good although it "requires more force to remove [the cartridges] than feels comfortable".

 The developers behind the RetroArch project claimed "the RetroN 5 violates several licenses".
 This was because the console used the Genesis Plus GX and SNES9x Next emulators to launch some games.
 Both of the emulators are filed under a non-commercial license, thus meaning they cannot be used in commercial products, such as the RetroN 5.

+Retron 5 creators then responded to this with giving their side of the story.
 Hyperkin released the first RetroN 5 special edition called Hyper Beach a few years later.